What is an Open API?

 MBTA v3 API

-The MBTA provides access to their open data through their vendor partner Constant Contact software called “V3 API”.
+Boston’s MBTA provides access to their open data through their vendor partner Constant Contact software through an Open API.
 Developers have access to static and real-time route and schedule information, vehicle positions, alerts, facility information, predicted arrival/departure times for routes at stops, and performance data.
-Over 40 apps have been developed to alert riders when the bus/train is coming by developers using the V3 API.
+Over 40 third-party apps use this API to keep riders informed.

 Topics